wurmlab/genomicscourse/2019/practicals/reference_genome/read-cleaning.md

 Now move to a relevant results directory (e.g., `~/2019-09-xx-reference_genome/results/01-read_cleaning/`) and link your input directory here.

+Before running the FastQC familiarise with the help section in the terminal `fastqc --help`.

-Here, run FastQC on the `reads.pe2` file.
+In the results directory, run FastQC on the `reads.pe2` file.
 The `--outdir` option will help you clearly separate input and output files (and remember to log the commands you used in the `WHATIDID.txt` file).

 Your [resulting directory structure](http://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure") (`~/2019-09-xx-reference_genome`), should look like this: